Joe Lombardi: Denver Broncos

 On February 25, 2023, the Denver Broncos announced the hiring of Lombardi as their offensive coordinator; reuniting him with the Broncos' new head coach Sean Payton.

 Personal life

-Lombardi is the grandson of Hall of Fame coach Vince Lombardi, who died the year before he was born, and son of Vince Lombardi, Jr. The youngest of four siblings, Lombardi also lived in Washington, New York, and Michigan.
+Lombardi is the grandson of Hall of Fame coach Vince Lombardi, who died the year before he was born, and son of Vince Lombardi Jr. The youngest of four siblings, Lombardi also lived in Washington, New York, and Michigan.
 Lombardi played high school football at Seattle Prep, and graduated in 1990.

-Lombardi and his wife Molly have seven children: four sons and three daughters.
-The family is Catholic.
+Lombardi and his wife Molly have four sons and three daughters.